 USF International Photo Competition

 To celebrate diversity and promote cross-cultural understanding, USF World is proud to sponsor the annual International Photo Competition.
-This contest is designed to offer USF students, professors, staff, and alumni an opportunity to share their international experiences with the University.
+This contest is designed to offer USF students, faculty, staff and alumni an opportunity to share their international experiences with the university.

 Photographs submitted should capture an observation made or experience had while traveling outside the United States.
 Awards will be given in the following categories.